JuAnne/CarND-P7-Unscented-Kalman-Filter/README.md

 As expected, the UKF that uses both lidar and radar sensor measurements is more accurate than using one sensor at a time, and also achieves lower RMSE result than EKF.

 ## Visualization
-Below are the plots for Lidar and Radar NIS (Normalized Innovation Squared), which shows the UKF is consistent based on the provided data set.
+Below are the plots for lidar and radar normalized innovation squared (NIS), which shows the UKF is consistent based on the provided data set.

 ![](https://github.com/JuAnne/CarND-P7-Unscented-Kalman-Filter/blob/master/output/NIS_Lidar.PNG)
 ![](https://github.com/JuAnne/CarND-P7-Unscented-Kalman-Filter/blob/master/output/NIS_radar.PNG)